- First Name

 - About Me

-My first book, U.S. Foreign Policy and Muslim Women’s Human Rights (University of Pennsylvania Press, 2018) was published in November 2017.
-It explored the integration of American concerns for women’s human rights into U.S. policy towards the Islamic world since the Iranian Revolution.
+I am an Associate Professor of History at Florida Atlantic University (FAU), the Chastain-Johnston Middle Eastern Studies Distinguished Professor in Peace Studies, and the Director of FAU’s Peace, Justice, and Human Rights Initiative (PJHR).
+I specialize in the 20th century history of U.S. foreign relations and women’s history.
+My research focuses on U.S. relations with the Islamic world, U.S. relations with Iran, women’s human rights, transnational history, and international history.
+My first book, U.S. Foreign Policy and Muslim Women’s Human Rights (University of Pennsylvania Press, 2018) explored the integration of American concerns for women’s human rights into U.S. policy towards the Islamic world since the 1979 Iranian Revolution.
 My other publications include book chapters and journal articles on President Harry Truman and the Middle East, the international movement to end female genital mutilation (FGM), U.S. encounters with Saudi gender relations during the first Gulf War, U.S. relations with Iran, and state of the field essays.
-I have also authored essays for Passport and Town Square 49, as well as several book reviews.

-I was an inaugural faculty fellow with FAU’s Peace, Justice, and Human Rights (PJHR) Initiative, and I am currently affiliated with PJHR and FAU’s Women, Gender, and Sexuality Studies (WGSS) program.
-I am the recipient of several grants and honors, including a National Endowment for the Humanities (NEH) Summer Stipend, the Samuel Flagg Bemis Research Grant from the Society for Historians of American Foreign Relations (SHAFR), the SHAFR Summer Institute, and the Marvin Wachman Fellowship in Force and Diplomacy from the Center for the Study of Force and Diplomacy (CENFAD) at Temple University.
+Prior to becoming the PJHR director in July 2020, I had been affiliated with PJHR since its inception in 2014, when I served as an inaugural Faculty Fellow from 2014-2016.
+I am also affiliated with FAU’s Women, Gender, and Sexuality Studies (WGSS) program.
+I am the recipient of many grants and honors, including a National Endowment for the Humanities (NEH) Summer Stipend, a Rockefeller Archive Foundation Research Stipend, the Samuel Flagg Bemis Research Grant from the Society for Historians of American Foreign Relations (SHAFR), the SHAFR Summer Institute, and the Marvin Wachman Fellowship in Force and Diplomacy from the Center for the Study of Force and Diplomacy (CENFAD) at Temple University.
 I am an active member of SHAFR, as well as several other scholarly organizations.
+I have served on multiple SHAFR governing committees, and I currently serve on the SHAFR Executive Council.
+I have also spoken in many academic and public settings, and I have written op eds in venues like the Washington Post and have been interviewed by NPR and other media outlets.

 - Recent Publications

-“Foreign Relations and U.S. in the World – A Historiographical Survey,” in Routledge History of the 20th Century United States, eds.
+2018 “Foreign Relations and U.S. in the World – A Historiographical Survey.”
+In Routledge History of the 20th Century United States, eds.
 Jerald Podair and Darren Dochuk, 161-171.
-New York: Routledge, 2018.
+New York: Routledge.
 Routledge Handbook Series.

-“The Right to Bodily Integrity: Women’s Rights as Human Rights and the International Movement to End Female Genital Mutilation, 1970s-1990s,” in The Human Rights Revolution: An International History, eds.
+2012 “The Right to Bodily Integrity: Women’s Rights as Human Rights and the International Movement to End Female Genital Mutilation, 1970s-1990s.”
+In The Human Rights Revolution: An International History, eds.
 Akira Iriye, Petra Goedde, and William I. Hitchcock, 285-310.
-New York: Oxford University Press, 2012.
+New York: Oxford University Press.

 Book and Article Reviews